Senior Lecturer in Literature

 School of Humanities, Religion & Philosophy

 I am an interdisciplinary specialist in African American literature and American popular culture.
 I joined York St John in 2013 and I was promoted to Senior Lecturer in 2017.
-I’ve always had a passion and enthusiasm for American popular culture and that inspired me to pursue my undergraduate degree in American Studies in the early 2000s.
-I hold a First Class BA (Hons) in American Studies, an MA (Distinction) in American Literature, and a PhD in literature from the University of Sheffield.
+I hold a First Class BA (Hons) degree in American Studies, an MA degree (Distinction) in American Literature, and a PhD in literature from the University of Sheffield.
 I am also an alumna of The University of North Carolina, Chapel Hill (study abroad 2004/5) where I specialised in American literature and African American studies.
+I have held a variety of roles at York St John including School Learning and Teaching Lead and Acting Subject Director of American Studies.

-I’m passionate about the transformative power of literacy and education and I have a professional background in widening participation and equality and diversity work.
 My writing has been published by The Guardian and I have been a guest on BBC Radio 4’s Woman’s Hour.
 In 2013 I was appointed to The Runnymede Trust’s Emerging Scholars Forum, which brought together 30 of the UK’s brightest and most promising early-career academics working on race.
-Before joining York St John, I was a teaching associate and project officer at The University of Sheffield and provided American literature courses for adult learners through the Workers Education Association.
+Before joining York St John, I was a teaching associate and project officer at The University of Sheffield and I provided American literature courses for adult learners through the Workers Education Association.
+I am a fellow of the Higher Education Academy and a member of the British Association of American Studies.

 I contribute to undergraduate and postgraduate teaching on the English Literature and American Studies programmes.
-I am also the Learning and Teaching Lead for the School of Humanities, Religion, and Philosophy.
 I teach and direct across a wide variety of modules including:

 - 1EN601: Writing, Research and Literature